sikopet/blog/posts/signals.md

     kill [-SIGNAL] PID  # default signal is TERM

 Selected signal types:
-* TERM (15) - terminate the process (polite request to die, i.e. can be caught)
+* TERM (15) - terminate the process (polite request to die, i.e. can be caught or blocked)
-* KILL (9) - terminate the process and remove it forcibly from memory (cannot be caught)
+* KILL (9) - terminate the process and remove it forcibly from memory (cannot be caught nor blocked)
 * INT (2) - interrupt (`Ctrl-C`).
 Simple programs usually just die, more important ones (ex. shells, editors) stop long-running operations.
 * STOP - freeze the process (stays in memory ready to continue where it left off)